rusekr/osdkjs/README.md

 `preparedocs` - Retreive version from git tag or last commit and clean `built/documentation` directory.

 `builddocs` - Build prepared production version documentation.

+`buildall` - Prepare and build all oSDK variants by modules, minified and clean versions and documentationBuild.

 ## Options: